Naitreey/notes-and-knowledge/cs/database-searchengine/mysql.rst

   * session variables.
 Session variables are those ultimately in effect for current session.
 They are initialized from global variables.

+server SQL mode
+^^^^^^^^^^^^^^^

+- Server SQL mode affects SQL syntax supported by server, and data validation that is performed by server.

+- Server SQL mode depends on ``sql_mode`` system variable in current session.
+  Its value is a comma separated list of sql modes.

+  default on 8.0:
+  ONLY_FULL_GROUP_BY, STRICT_TRANS_TABLES, NO_ZERO_IN_DATE, NO_ZERO_DATE,
+  ERROR_FOR_DIVISION_BY_ZERO, NO_ENGINE_SUBSTITUTION.

+- cmdline option: ``--sql-mode``.

+- strict sql mode. controls how MySQL handles invalid or missing values in DML.

+  Invalid value: the value has the wrong data type for the column or might be out of range.

+  missing value: a new row to be inserted does not contain a value for a NOT NULL column that has no explicit DEFAULT.

+  Effects of strict sql mode.

+  * For invalid or missing values.
+Non-strict sql mode: MySQL inserts adjusted values and produces warnings.
+Strict sql mode: invalid and missing values are errored out.

+  * For key exceeding the max key length.
+Non-strict sql mode: truncation of key to max length and produces warning.
+Strict sql mode: error out.

+  * effects on division by zero, zero dates, zeros in dates.

+  * Several statements in MySQL support an optional IGNORE keyword.
+This keyword causes the server to downgrade certain types of errors and generate warnings instead.

+SQL modes
+"""""""""
+only those useful are noted.

+- ERROR_FOR_DIVISION_BY_ZERO.
+If not enabled, division by zero inserts NULL and produces no warning.
+If enabled, division by zero inserts NULL and produces a warning.
+If enabled with strict mode, division by zero produces an error.

+  This mode deprecated and will be merged into strict mode.

+- NO_AUTO_VALUE_ON_ZERO.
+This mode can be useful if 0 has been unfortunately stored in a table's AUTO_INCREMENT column.

+- NO_ENGINE_SUBSTITUTION.
+When enabled, an error occurs and the table is not created or altered if the desired engine is unavailable.

+- NO_ZERO_DATE.
+If this mode and strict mode are enabled, '0000-00-00' is not permitted and inserts produce an error.

+  This mode deprecated and will be merged into strict mode.

+- NO_ZERO_IN_DATE. whether the server permits dates in which the year part is nonzero but the month or day part is 0.
+If this mode and strict mode are enabled, dates with zero parts are not permitted and inserts produce an error.

+  This mode deprecated and will be merged into strict mode.

+- ONLY_FULL_GROUP_BY. rejects queries for which the select list, HAVING condition, or ORDER BY list refer to nonaggregated columns that are neither named in the GROUP BY clause nor are functionally dependent on (uniquely determined by) GROUP BY columns.

+  Disabling ONLY_FULL_GROUP_BY is useful primarily when you know that, due to some property of the data, all values in each nonaggregated column not named in the GROUP BY are the same for each group.

+- PAD_CHAR_TO_FULL_LENGTH.
+For CHAR columns, During retrieval, trimming does not occur and retrieved CHAR values are padded to their full length.

+- PIPES_AS_CONCAT.

+- STRICT_TRANS_TABLES.
+Enable strict SQL mode for transactional storage engines, and when possible for nontransactional storage engines.

+- STRICT_ALL_TABLES.
+Enable strict SQL mode for all storage engines.

+- TRADITIONAL.
+Basic principle is to give an error instead of a warning when inserting an incorrect value into a column. equivalent to STRICT_TRANS_TABLES, STRICT_ALL_TABLES, NO_ZERO_IN_DATE, NO_ZERO_DATE, ERROR_FOR_DIVISION_BY_ZERO, and NO_ENGINE_SUBSTITUTION

 management SQL statements
 ^^^^^^^^^^^^^^^^^^^^^^^^^